 Levendusky, PhD, ABPP, the hospital’s senior vice president for Business Development and Communications, came to McLean in 1974 as a staff psychologist, with a specialty in cognitive behavioral therapy (CBT).
 For 15 years, he ran McLean’s inpatient CBT unit, the first of its kind in a private psychiatric hospital.
 Proving to be as adept at running programs as he was at conducting clinical work, he was eventually assigned responsibility for ambulatory care services.

 As managed care made the economic climate in the 1990s increasingly challenging for hospitals, it became clear that McLean had to take a harder look at its operations.
 “McLean went through some significant retooling,” says Levendusky.
 McLean looked to provide high quality, accessible services where the need was greatest within Massachusetts.
 In 1997, McLean established its first offsite inpatient program, the McLean-Franciscan Mental Health Programs at Franciscan Hospital for Children in Boston.
-A year later, the hospital opened its first offsite substance abuse program, McLean at Naukeag in Ashburnham, Massachusetts, followed in 1999 by Waverley Place, a community-based rehabilitation program for adults, located a stone’s throw from McLean’s Belmont campus.
+A year later, the hospital opened its first offsite substance addiction program, McLean at Naukeag in Ashburnham, Massachusetts, followed in 1999 by Waverley Place, a community-based rehabilitation program for adults, located a stone’s throw from McLean’s Belmont campus.
 Also in 1999, the hospital opened McLean SouthEast, an acute inpatient psychiatric adult program, in Southeastern Massachusetts.

 Later came the establishment of several private-pay specialized programs: The McLean Center at Fernside in Princeton, Massachusetts, a residential treatment program for adults with substance use disorders; the Gunderson Residence in Cambridge, Massachusetts, a residential program for women with borderline personality disorder; and the McLean Residence at the Brook, a longer-term, transitional residential program for individuals with co-occurring psychiatric illnesses and substance use disorders, located in Waltham, Massachusetts.
 Waverley, Fernside, and Gunderson were all established with significant seed money from anonymous donors.